 CSS Only Button – Redux

-The other day a post was published on Hongkiat showing how to make a button using CSS (Cascading Style Sheets) only.
-However it was misleading, the CSS only button also used JavaScript, and an image or 2.
-It was actually a really simple button so I thought I would rebuild it myself and explain what I did and why.
+The other day, a post was published on Hongkiat showing how to make a button using CSS (Cascading Style Sheets) only.
+However, it was misleading as the CSS-only button also used JavaScript and an image or two.
+It was actually a simple button, so I decided to rebuild it myself and explain what I did and why.

-Note that to get the full effect you need to use a webkit based browser, Chrome or Safari will do it.
-Other browsers looks pretty good (namely Firefox and Opera) and IE looks like pants, but in all cases the button will still work as a button.
+Note that to experience the full effect, you need to use a webkit-based browser like Chrome or Safari.
+Other browsers look pretty good (namely Firefox and Opera), but IE looks less appealing.
+However, in all cases, the button will still work as intended.
 Progressive Enhancement FTW

 1. Getting started

-Let's start with the markup.
-Some very simple html is all that's needed for this button to work.
+Let’s start with the markup.
+All you need is some very simple HTML for this button to work.

 <html>